bonitasoft/bonita-doc/md/jboss-bundle.md

 # JBoss bundle

+You will find here steps needed to install and configure a JBoss bundle.

 The JBoss bundle is a zip archive that contains the Red Hat JBoss JEE application server packaged with Bonita BPM web application and [Bonita configuration folder](BonitaBPM_platform_setup.md).
 The JBoss bundle is a regular zip archive based on the JBoss zip distribution.

-There are three stages to installing the JBoss bundle:

-1. Download the distribution and unpack the files.
-2. Get and install a license.
-This is not necessary if you are installing the Community edition.
-3. Configure the database.

-When these three stages are complete, you can start JBoss to validate the installation.
-Then there are some post-installation setup tasks.
+## Installation of the JBoss bundle

-## Download and unzip the JBoss bundle
+### Download and unzip the JBoss bundle

-### Download
+#### Download

 For the Community edition: